aewallin/opencamlib/README.rst

 INTRODUCTION
 ---------------

-OpenCAMLib (ocl) is a c++ library with python bindings for creating 3D toolpaths for cnc-machines such as mills and lathes.
+OpenCAMLib (ocl) is a C++ library with Python bindings for creating 3D toolpaths for CNC-machines such as mills and lathes.
 From August 2018 OpenCAMLib is released under LGPL license.

 - repository https://github.com/aewallin/opencamlib